qgis/QGIS-Documentation/source/docs/documentation_guidelines/writing.rst

 -------------------

 Here are some hints to create new, nice looking screenshots.
-The images should be placed in an :file:`img/` folder that is located in the same folder as the referencing :file:`.rst` file.
+The images should be placed in an image (:file:`img/`) folder that is located in the same folder as the referencing :file:`.rst` file.

 * You can find some prepared QGIS-projects that are used to create screenshots in the :file:`./qgis-projects` folder of this repository.